Alex Phillips (Green politician)

-Alexandra Louise Rosenfield Phillips (Alex Phillips; born 9 July 1985) is a British politician.
+Alexandra Louise Rosenfield Phillips (born 9 July 1985) is a British politician.
 She served as a Green Party Member of the European Parliament (MEP) for South East England from 2019 to 2020.
-She was Mayor of Brighton and Hove from May 2019 to May 2020 and was the youngest person to hold the office.
+She was Mayor of Brighton and Hove from May 2019 to May 2020; the youngest person to hold the office.
+Phillips was a Brighton and Hove City councillor between 2009 and 2023.

 Early life and local political career

 Phillips was born on 9 July 1985 in Liverpool, Merseyside, to Roger Phillips and Margaret Rosenfield.
 She is of Jewish heritage.
 Her father worked as a presenter for BBC Radio Merseyside for 42 years before retiring in 2020.
-Her younger sister, Ellie, works as a journalist and television presenter.
+Her younger sister, Ellie Phillips, works as a television presenter and journalist.

 Brought up in Liverpool, Phillips was initially a Labour Party activist with her mother, joining the party at the age of 16.
 In 2003 she resigned from Labour and joined the Green Party as a result of the then Labour government's decision to invade Iraq.
 She holds a bachelor's degree in French Studies from the University of London Institute in Paris and a PGCE from the UCL Institute of Education.

 Phillips moved to Brighton in 2008.
 She was elected to represent the Goldsmid ward on Brighton and Hove City Council in a 2009 by-election, and re-elected in 2011.
 In subsequent council elections she contested the Regency ward, winning a seat in both 2015 and 2019.
 She became Brighton's youngest mayor in 2019 after being selected for the role by her fellow councillors.
 She finished her term as mayor in May 2020.
 Outside of her council roles, she has worked as the policy lead at the HIV and sexual health charity, Terrence Higgins Trust, and as a French and German language secondary school teacher in Croydon, London, and later Hampshire.
 In 2022, Phillips announced that she and her husband were stepping down as councillors ahead of the May 2023 elections.